randust/tp/docs/DeveloperGuide.md

 * **Command classes**: Each command for the app is separated into specific classes, mainly `AddCommand`, `DeleteCommand`, `EditCommand`, `HelpCommand` and `ListCommand`.

-* **General and Recurring Expenses list**: A general list would save all the general expenses created by the user, while recurring expenses list comprise of expenses that will be added at their respective stipulated dates.
+* **General and Recurring Expenses list**: A general list would save all the general expenses created by the user, while recurring expenses list consists of expenses that will be added at their respective stipulated dates.

-* **Storage**: `DataHandler` will hanlde downloading and uploading both general and recurring expenses to `data.txt` file.
+* **Storage**: `DataHandler` will handle downloading and uploading both general and recurring expenses to `data.txt` file.

 ![](images/ArchitectureOverview.png)